Frequently Asked Questions

 What is the difference between Prescription Diet™, Science Diet™ and Ideal Balance™ brand pet foods?

 Prescription Diet™ brand pet foods are formulated to address specific medical conditions that can develop in pets.
-Prescription Diet foods are available through your pet's veterinarian, or through authorized online retailers.
+Prescription Diet foods are available through your pet's veterinarian.
 If you have a pet with a medical condition, please speak to your veterinarian to see if a Prescription Diet pet food is right for your dog or cat.
 Prescription Diet is clinical nutrition to improve quality of life™.

 Science Diet™ brand pet foods are formulated to meet the needs of healthy pets during various life stages.
 Science Diet healthy pet food offers clinically proven benefits that promote vitality and well-being at any age or lifestyle with a full range of precisely balanced products.
 Science Diet has 100% of what pets need, 0% of what they don't.
 Science Diet has the finest natural ingredients your pet will love and no artificial colors, flavors or preservatives to help ensure that your pet lives a happy, healthy life.